How to buy the best baby monitor

 How much do I need to spend on a baby monitor?

 You can spend less than £20 for a basic audio monitor to more than £300 for a top-of-the-range video monitor with multiple cameras.
-An expensive, feature-packed baby monitor doesn't mean it will be the perfect piece of baby safety equipment for you, so we test the key features, such as battery life and signal strength, for you.
+An expensive, feature-packed baby monitor doesn't mean it will be the perfect piece of baby safety equipment for you, so we test its key features, such as battery life and signal strength.

 With Best Buy baby monitors from as little as £35, there's a baby monitor you can rely on no matter what your budget is.